Romanticism, which was partly a response to the Industrial Revolution, was at its peak from 1800 to 1850.

 1. Liberty Leading the People

-Liberty Leading the People, one of the famous paintings of Romanticism is created by Eugene Delacroix.
+Liberty Leading the People, one of the most famous paintings of all time was made in the Romanticism movement by Eugene Delacroix.

 This 260 cm x 325 cm sized Romanticism painting was created in 1830.